kennolot/CTF-pi/0.learn_linux/ctfpi0_6/README.md

 ## Role in cybersecurity

-It might not seem a cybersecurity topic at first, however..
+It might not seem a cybersecurity topic at first, however race conditions are an easy way to cause denial of service, a function reads data that it doesn't expect for example and crashes as a result.

+https://nvd.nist.gov/vuln/detail/cve-2024-45300 This CVE enabled attackers to rapidly apply coupon codes or discounts without limits.

+https://www.lumificyber.com/threat-library/cve-2024-6387-race-condition-in-signal-handling-for-openssh/ Goes over how root access got gained from race condition.